-Communications expenses, for the current year, were unchanged, at \$33 million.
+Communications expenses, for the current year, increased \$8 million, or 24%, compared to the prior year, to \$41 million, mainly due to higher costs related to colocation sites and customer communications services.
 As a percentage of total net revenues, communications expenses were 1% for both the current year and the prior year.